TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

       pair: numeric; conversions
       pair: C; language

-   Conversion from floating point to integer may round or truncate as in C; see functions :func:`math.floor` and :func:`math.ceil` for well-defined conversions.
+   Conversion kutoka floating point to integer may round or truncate as in C; see functions :func:`math.floor` and :func:`math.ceil` for well-defined conversions.